2022 Fulbright Specialist Program

-The U.S. Embassy in Tbilisi is pleased to announce the annual Fulbright Specialist Program (FSP) competition for local host institutions for the 2018 fiscal year (FY 2018).
+The U.S. Embassy in Tbilisi is pleased to announce the annual Fulbright Specialist Program (FSP) competition for local host institutions for the 2022 fiscal year (FY22).

-U.S. Embassy Tbilisi invites local host institutions to propose and submit FSP projects.
-Through FSP projects hosts invite U.S. academics and professionals to apply their knowledge and expertise to a number of activities designed by a host university, local (non-U.S.) nonprofit, government office, or other eligible institutions.
-Project activities may include, but are not limited to, teaching or training; developing curricula or materials; institutional planning; building capacity of faculty, administrators, or staff; delivering seminars or academic courses; and conducting needs assessments for programs or institutions.
-While not required, it may be encouraged to also include opportunities for Specialists to engage with the general public through activities such as public lectures or events sponsored by the host institution, or the U.S. Embassy.
+Through FSP projects, hosts invite U.S. academics and professionals to apply their knowledge and expertise to activities designed by a host university, local nonprofit, government office, or other eligible host institution.
+Project activities may include but are not limited to: teaching or training; developing curricula or teaching/educational materials; institutional planning; building capacity of faculty, administrators, or staff; delivering seminars or academic courses; and conducting needs assessments for programs or institutions.
+Stories of successful projects can be found on the Fulbright Specialist Program website: https://fulbrightspecialist.worldlearning.org/making-an-impact

-World Learning is the cooperating organization that will implement the FY 2018 FSP.
+World Learning is the cooperating organization that will implement the FY 2022 FSP.
 World Learning maintains a web-based portal for project submission, review, and implementation.
-It also manages a public FSP website which provides information for host institutions and U.S. Specialist applicants, program history, overview of FSP processes, and blogs which provide program highlights.

 Eligible Host Institutions:

-Foreign Host Institutions eligible to request Fulbright Specialists include, but are not limited to: Academic Institutions (universities, colleges, trade schools); Government Institutions (ministries); Cultural Institutions (museums, conservatories, theaters); Non-Governmental Organizations (NGOs, think tanks), and Public Health-related institutions (public health organizations, teaching hospitals).
+Foreign host institutions eligible to request Fulbright Specialists include, but are not limited to: academic institutions (universities, colleges, research institutions, vocational/technical educational institutions); government institutions (ministries); cultural institutions (museums, libraries, conservatories, theaters); non-governmental organizations (NGOs, think tanks), and public health-related institutions (public health organizations, teaching hospitals).

 Ineligible Institutions, Fields, and Activities:

-U.S. or U.S.-based institutions and profit-making companies and organizations such as businesses and corporations are ineligible to host Fulbright Specialists.
-Projects with activities focused on English language such as designing curriculum, conducting needs assessments, teacher training, or high-level educational consultations, are not eligible for the FSP.
-Specialists may not carry out personal research projects—they must carry out projects proposed by host institutions and approved by the U.S. Embassy and U.S. Department of State Bureau of Educational and Cultural Affairs (ECA).
-Clinical medical research or projects involving patient contact are ineligible under Fulbright policy.
+U.S. or U.S.-based institutions, as well as for-profit companies and organizations such as businesses and corporations, are ineligible to host Fulbright Specialists.
+Projects with activities focused on English as a foreign language such as designing curricula or conducting needs assessments, teacher training, or high-level educational consultations in that field, are not eligible for the FSP.
+Specialists also may not carry out personal research projects.
+Clinical medical research or projects involving patient contact are ineligible under the Fulbright Program policy.

-Project Parameters: In general, all projects designed by host institutions must adhere to the requirements below.
-For more information, please visit: https://fulbrightspecialist.worldlearning.org/eligibility-host-institutions/
+In general, all projects designed by host institutions must adhere to the requirements below.
+For more information, please visit:

-Fulbright Specialist projects are restricted to one country.
-All project activities must take place in the country requesting the project.
-If the project requests the Specialist to be in multiple locations, all locations must fall in the same country.
+Fulbright Specialist projects may take place in only one country, and all project activities must take place in the country requesting the project.
+If the project requests the Specialist to go to multiple locations, all locations must be in the same country.